ZZROTDesign/alpine-caddy/README.md

 For writing a custom Caddyfile please read [this](https://caddyserver.com/docs/caddyfile).

-### Caddy as a reverse
+### Caddy as a reverse proxy

 This image can also effectively be used as a reverse proxy.
 Included in the examples/ folder is an [example Caddyfile](/examples/Caddyfile.proxy.example).

 The [example docker-compose](/examples/docker-compose.proxy-example.yml) shows how to include your custom Caddyfile as a volume as well as an example proxy set up with containers.

 ## Contributing to Alpine-Caddy